-Ministry of Trade Regulation No. 28/2020, as replaced by Ministry of Trade Regulation No. 20/2021 and amended by Regulation No. 25/2022, requires a pre-shipment inspection for certain products (see Table 9 below) in the country of origin.
-Inspections can be carried out by surveyors that have been accredited by the National Accreditation Committee (KAN) as regulated by Ministry of Trade Regulation No. 16/2021 on Verification and Technical investigation in the Foreign Trade Sector.
+Inspections can be carried out by surveyors that have been appointed by MOT and accredited by the National Accreditation Committee (KAN) as regulated by Ministry of Trade Regulation No. 16/2021 on Verification and Technical investigation in the Foreign Trade Sector.
+In order to carry out verification in the country of origin, the surveyor must have overseas branches or representatives or affiliating with overseas Surveyors.

-Processed Food & Beverages Horticulture Rice Salt Sugar

-Country of origin and port of loading; V V V \vee V V

-Licensing and administrative document V

-Type and ICUMSA number of raw crystal/rough sugar V

-Specification of product, Post Tariff/HS; V V V V V V

-SNI logo, for certain products which is enforced for mandatory V V

-M/L number - registration number V V

-The type and volume; V \vee V

-Brand & weight packaging V

-Date of shipment; V V V \vee V V

-Port of destination; V V V \vee V V

-Food grade packaging certificate and recycle packaging certificate V

-Certificate of Analysis (for certain products for which is enforcement is mandatory) V V

-Phytosanitary Certificate; V

-Certificate of Origin; 1 1 V
+Table 4.
+Information Required in Surveyor Report to be Delivered to Ministry of Trade Processed Food & Beverages Horticulture Herbs & Food Supplement Rice Salt Sugar Country of origin and port of loading; V V V V V V Licensing and administrative document V Type and ICUMSA number of raw crystal/rough sugar V Specification of product, Post Tariff/HS; V V V V V V SNI logo, for certain products which is enforced for mandatory V V M/L number - registration number V V The type and volume; V V V Brand & weight packaging V Date of shipment; V V $\vee$ V V V Port of destination; V V V V V V Food grade packaging certificate and recycle packaging certificate V Certificate of Analysis (for certain products for which is enforcement is mandatory) V V Phytosanitary Certificate; V Certificate of Origin; $\vee$

-Table 7.
+Table 4.
 Information Required in Surveyor Report to be Delivered to Ministry of Trade